Scratch Station

 A scratch station is a small, sheltered area dedicated to allowing cats to scratch, giving them a consistent, safe place they can rely on to take care of this need whenever the urge arises.

-A scratch station includes a permanently mounted device that works with all sizes of scratch pads, securely holding them with sufficient resistance and at an ideal height to provide optimal scratching.
+A scratch station includes an area to mount scratch pads, securely holding them with sufficient resistance and at an ideal height to provide optimal scratching.
 The ideal scratch station space also includes enough horizontal room to allow cats to comfortably approach the scratch pad as well as enough vertical room to stretch their legs completely upward to scratch.

-Please note: It is hardly a new concept to mount a scratch pad on a wall.
-The only new part of this approach is recognizing a cat’s need to scratch as a fundamental necessity, to the point that a space dedicated to fulfilling that need should be planned on an architectural level.
+Please note: It is hardly a new idea to mount a scratch pad on a wall.
+The only new part of this concept is recognizing a cat’s need to scratch as a fundamental necessity, to the point that a space dedicated to fulfilling that need should be planned on an architectural level.

 Benefits of a Scratch Station